 St. Clair Correctional Facility

 Gadsden State offers instruction and short-term certificate programs at the St. Clair Correctional Facility.
-For a listing of the certificates offered, contact the Dean of Technical Education and Workforce Development at 256.549.8601.
+For a listing of the certificates offered, contact the Dean of Workforce Development at 256.549.8601.